Step 11 - Other Important Tasks

 1. You are an Australian citizen or permanent resident

 2. You are a full-time student enrolled on an internal basis (this means you are studying on-campus)

-Australian citizens can apply for an Opal card on the 'Opal' website if they meet this criteria.
-Eg. www.opal.com.au after a couple of weeks of enrolling.
+Australian citizens can apply for an Opal card on the 'Opal' website if they meet this criteria (see www.opal.com.au) after a couple of weeks of enrolling.

-Opal CardFor those that don't meet the criteria for a concession opal card can still go to the Opal website (www.opal.com.au) and apply for an adult opal card.
+Opal CardFor students who don't meet the criteria for a concession opal card, you can still go to the Opal website (www.opal.com.au) and apply for an adult opal card.

-TurnitinTurnitin submission links added to Moodle allow both students and lecturers to assess the originality of academic assignments.
-A Turnitin similarity report provides feedback to students by indicating how much unoriginal content is present in a submission by comparing it with internet pages, other student submissions and academic articles.
-To avoid plagiarism, it is essential that students understand how to identify credible sources, paraphrase correctly and cite the ideas of others using required referencing styles.
+TurnitinTurnitin is a web-based tool through which assignments can be submitted to allow a text-matching service.It links added to Moodle to allow both students and lecturers to assess the originality of academic assignments.
+A Turnitin similarity report provides feedback to students by indicating how much unoriginal content is present in a submission by comparing it with internet pages, other student submissions and academic articles and assists to avoid plagiarism.

-A range of information skills tutorials are available online and from the Avondale College Library website.
+A range of information skills tutorials are available online and from the Avondale University College Library website.

 Other Useful Information

 Health CareMedicare is Australia's universal health scheme.
-It is a Commonwealth government program that guarantees all citizens (and some overseas visitors) access to a wide range of health services at little or no cost.
-You are eligible for Medicare if you:
+It is a Commonwealth government program that guarantees all citizens access to a wide range of health services at little or no cost.

 To check if you are eligible for Medicare, click here.